yahrdev/converter_service/README.md

 # 🎧 converter_service

-**This microservice converts files (like mp4 to wav) and is easy to test, change, and grow**
+**This microservice converts files (for example, from mp4 to wav) and is built with architecture that’s easy to test and extend.**

-It uses a clean and simple architecture, so the code is easy to read and extend.
-Errors are handled clearly, and tests are included.
-You can use this service alone or inside a bigger project.
+The design follows SOLID principles and separates logic into small, focused parts:
+- File handling
+- Conversion logic
+- API layer
+- Error handling

+This makes it easier to change or add new features, like supporting other file types (e.g., txt → pdf).
+The service also includes unit and integration tests and returns clear error messages when something goes wrong.

+You can use it as a standalone tool or integrate it into a bigger system.

 ---